-This event has four routes to choose from, offering something from the complete beginner with an easy 17-mile route to experienced cyclists looking for a challenging 104-mile ride.
+This event has four routes to choose from, offering something from the complete beginner to experienced cyclists looking for a challenge.
+Choose your own cycle tour of Cornwall with the easy 17-mile route, or opt for a tougher 104-mile ride.

 Land’s End 100 Sportive

-This event has been popular for over ten years and offers a choice of three routes over 46, 71 or 105 miles beginning in Marazion, near Penzance.
+Among the top bike rides in Cornwall, this event has been popular for well over ten years.
+It offers a choice of three routes over 46, 71 or 105 miles beginning in Marazion, near Penzance.

 Starting and ending at The Eden Project, you can enjoy a mass cycle ride with a choice of 36-mile, 60-mile or 100-mile routes.

 Deloitte Ride Across Britain

 For the ultimate UK cycling challenge, join over 800 riders on a 960-mile, nine-day tour from Cornwall’s Land’s End all the way to John O’Groats in the Scottish Highlands.
 Check out our list of ultimate cycle challenges for more details on this!